toolprint/vibekit/README.md

 # VibeKit is the safety layer for your coding agent

-Monitor, analyze, and secure your Claude, Gemini, Codex, and other coding agents with real-time insights, sensitive data redaction, and comprehensive session tracking.
+Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.

 ---